DevExpress/devextreme-demos/JSDemos/Demos/Popup/Overview/Angular/description.md

 Use two-way binding between the [visible](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#visible) property and a Boolean variable (`popupVisible` in this demo).
 The `showInfo(employee)` method sets `popupVisible` to `true` and the Popup appears.
 You can close the Popup in multiple ways:

 - Built-in close button
-Enable the [showCloseButton](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showCloseButton) property to display the close button in the Popup's [title area](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showTitle).
+Enable the [showCloseButton](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showCloseButton) property to display the Close button in a Popup's [title area](/Documentation/ApiReference/UI_Components/dxPopup/Configuration/#showTitle).

 - Custom close button
 This demo shows how to add custom buttons to a Popup.
 One of these buttons uses an [onClick](/Documentation/ApiReference/UI_Components/dxButton/Configuration/#onClick) handler to set the `popupVisible` variable to `false`, causing the Popup to disappear.
 Refer to the next section (**Configure the Popup**) to learn how you can populate a popup with custom controls.